Natural selection in compartmentalized environment with reshuffling: Generalization to a non-Poissonian distribution in compartments, to nonadditive phenotype, and to multi-trait phenotype cases

 \subsection{Non-Poissonian distribution}

-It is possible to generalize $\sigma_x$ and $\sigma$, and thus the update operator, to an arbitrary repartition of genotypes in the emulsion.
+It is possible to generalize $\sigma_x$ and $\sigma$, and thus the update operator, to an arbitrary repartition of individuals in the compartments.
 A non-Poissonian distributions can arise, for example, if bacteria are used as an intermediate vehicle for a genome and its product proteins before the compartmentalization.
-If the bacteria have a tendency to stick to each other it would in this case disturb the Poissonian distribution of the bacteria in the droplets.
-In any case, this deviation is expressed in the fact that the probability to find a droplet with $n$ molecules $P_n$ is different from $e_{}^{-\lambda}\lambda^n/n!$.
-Following the same path as in section \ref{selection-arbitrary}, it can be demonstrated that for arbitrary $P_n$ we have
+If the bacteria have a tendency to stick to each other it would in this case disturb the Poisson distribution of the bacteria in the compartments.
+In any case, this deviation is expressed in the fact that the probability to find a compartment with $n$ individuals $P_n$ is different from $e_{}^{-\lambda}\lambda^n/n!$.
+Following the same path as in Section \ref{selection-arbitrary}, it can be demonstrated that for arbitrary $P_n$ we have